8 modules form the curve.

-The track height will be about 13cm.
-On a double styrodurplate we glue a thin plywood plate.
+The track height will be at about 13cm.
+We glue a thin plywood plate on spacers.
 On top of this comes the track bed.
-The tracks are supported in total with 12mm thick material, including a cork layer.
-The track bed has a height of 22mm (this is up to the top of the track).
+The tracks are supported in total with 20mm thick styrodur material (which is a bit too high).

 After several weeks of working on the modules, we came to the following state: the modules are painted on the inside and on the outside.
 In this way they are already a bit protected against a humid environment.

 There are 4 openings in the ceiling so we can attach the modules to each other at the top.
 Access to the mounting bolts at the bottom of the modules will be through the back wall.
 This is necessary because the modules will rest on other modules later and if we make the openings at the bottom, we can't get to them.
 Since the openings are at the back side, we have to take into account when placing the track bed that we keep an opening free to get to the bolts.

 The next step is now to apply an ALU foil to the ceiling and the sides of the light box.
 This creates a reflection of the light.
 We also need to attach a short cable duct to both sides of the ceiling that will lead the RGB cable to the rear openings.
 The lighting (5 wire cable RGB+W) and the current of the tracks (2 x 1.5mm²) will be connected between the modules through the rear openings with 2 x 6-pin plugs.